582nd Helicopter Group: Post-war service in the Pacific

 Following the end of the war, the squadron served as part of the occupation forces at Kadena Air Base, Okinawa until 1950.
 In May 1950 the squadron, now designated the 2nd Rescue Squadron, moved to Clark Air Base in the Philippines.
 Although the squadron was assigned to Air Rescue Service from May 1949, operational control of its two flights at Clark was still vested in Thirteenth Air Force, while Fifth Air Force controlled its flights at Kadena.
+(Note: This was the flight attachment at the time they were replaced by squadrons.
+Earlier, A Flight was attached to 1st Air Division, B Flight to 7th Air Force, and C Flight to Thirteenth Air Force.
+Abstract, History 2 Rescue Squadron May-Jun 1959, Air Force History Index.
+Retrieved 10 May 2015.)